 In 2019, our group developed a new line notation that encodes the stochastic nature of polymers called BigSMILES, an extension of the famous SMILES line notation that has brought transformative advances to machine learning and small molecule cheminformatics!
 Developed by Dr. Tzyy-Shyang Lin, this work was published in ACS Central Science and serves as a key step to building the necessary AI infrastructure to support polymer informatics.

 Interested in Polymers, Data Science, ML or AI; check out our symposium!
 (NSF Convergence Accelerator program).
 We will be demoing an early version of our data platform for FAIR polymer data and are seeking community feedback!
 For more details, please visit https://cript.mit.edu/virtual-symposium-polymer-data!

 Congratulations to Yun Jun Yang, Danielle J. Mai, and Melody A. Morris for their publication in Biomacromolecules, titled Tuning Selective Transport of Biomolecules through Site-Mutated Nucleoporin-like Protein (NLP) Hydrogels!

 Congratulations to Dr. Tzyy-Shyang Lin for successfully defended his thesis “Towards Quantitatively Predicting the Properties of Gels and Elastomers” with Professors Bradley D. Olsen, Gregory C. Rutledge and James W. Swan on Monday, January 11th!

-The Olsen Lab would like to extend a warm welcome to its newest graduate students Charlotte Dai, Katharina Fransen, and Oliver Xie!
-We wish them the best on the graduate school journey!
+The Olsen Lab would like to extend a warm welcome to its newest graduate students Charlotte Dai, from UC Santa Barbara, Katharina Fransen, from the University of Minnesota, and Oliver Xie, from McGill University!
+We wish them the best on their graduate school journey!